Parsely/serpextract/README.rst

 **Naive Detection**

-The list of search engine parsers that Piwik and therefore ``serpextract`` uses is far from exhaustive.
+The list of search engine parsers that Matomo and therefore ``serpextract`` uses is far from exhaustive.
 If you want ``serpextract`` to attempt to guess if a given referring URL is a SERP, you can specify ``use_naive_method=True`` to ``serpextract.is_serp`` or ``serpextract.extract``.
 By default, the naive method is disabled.